INS Deepak

-INS Deepak is a built by Fincantieri.
+INS Deepak is a of the Indian Navy built by Fincantieri.
 Deepak was launched on 13 February 2010 and commissioned on 21 January 2011.

 Design and description

 Capacity

 The Deepak-class tanker can carry 17900 t of cargo, including 15500 t tons of liquid cargo (water, ship and aircraft fuel) and 500 t tons of solid cargo (victuals and ammunition).
 The vessel can handle 16 cargo containers on the upper deck and was equipped with an eight-bed hospital, with laboratory and X-ray facilities.
 The modern cargo handling facility on board the ship enables transfer of heavy solid cargo via a 30 t capacity deck crane, and simultaneous fueling of multiple ships at sea, and can refuel at the rate of 1500 t per hour.
 Deepak can refuel four ships at the same time.
 Workshop facilities on the ship can support other ships of the fleet and it is capable of supporting heavy helicopters.